hellerf/EmbeddableWebServer/README.md

 yourself and return NULL.
 The easiest way to serve static files is responseAllocServeFileFromRequestPath.
 The easiest way to serve HTML is responseAllocHTML.
 The easiest way to serve JSON is responseAllocJSON.
 The server will free() your response once it's been sent.
+4. Use the `connectionDebugStringCreate` to aid in debugging.

 <br>See the <b>EWSDemo.cpp</b> file for more examples like chunked transfer, HTML forms, and JSON responses.

 If you want to control server setup/teardown use `serverInit`, `serverStop`, and `serverDeInit` and pass that same `Server` in `acceptConnectionsUntilStopped`.